7 questions we have about bombings in New York and New Jersey

 Evan Perez, CNN's justice correspondent, said authorities would be looking at whom Rahami was meeting and associating with when he was abroad and whether they could have taught him to make a bomb.

-So far, Rahami has not been cooperating with police, a law enforcement official said.
+Rahami didn't immediately cooperate with police, but investigators expect to try to talk to him again on Tuesday, a law enforcement official said.

 Why wasn't Rahami on a watch list?